bobvanluijt/bobvanluijt.github.io/_posts/2017-08-05-When-is-something-good.md

 img_title: "When is something good?"
 img_sub_title: ""
 bg_color: ""
-tags: Ethics Design Art Culture Aesthetics
+tags: ethics design art culture aesthetics
 redirect_from: /when-is-something-good-ade87a3fde3a/
 ---